Facts About Russian Blue Cats | What You Need To Know About These Kitties – Traits, Health Issues, Price And More

 How Much is a Russian Blue Kitten?

 Expect to pay anywhere between $400 and $750 for a Russian Blue from a breeder.
 This breed is in high demand, so they command high prices.
-If you’re looking for a cat for show or want an especially valuable pedigree, Russian Blue kitten price will be much higher.
+If you’re looking for a cat for show or want an especially valuable pedigree, the Russian Blue kitten price will be much higher.

 I Would Like to Adopt.
 How Can I Find Russian Blue Rescues?